UniMath/agda-unimath/src/foundation/coinhabited-types.lagda.md

   {l : Level} (A : UU l)
   where

-  refl-is-coinhabited : is-coinhabited A A refl-is-coinhabited = id-iff
+  is-reflexive-is-coinhabited : is-coinhabited A A is-reflexive-is-coinhabited = id-iff
 ```

 ### Coinhabitedness is a transitive relation